ickc/selected-hymns/README.md

 Releases](https://img.shields.io/github/tag/ickc/selected-hymns.svg?label=github+release)](https://github.com/ickc/selected-hymns/releases)

-Selected Hymns (詩歌選集) is a hymnal released by Tree of Life Publishers in 1995, which is later dicontinued due to copyright issue.
+Selected Hymns (詩歌選集) is a hymnal released by Tree of Life Publishers in 1995, which is later discontinued due to copyright issue.
 This project is to provide a text-only version of the original hymnal.
 The long-term goal will be to identify the texts that has copyright issue and replaces it with one that is not.